michaelmcv/Play-2.1-subproject-routes/README.md

 ## Project Layout

-The sample assumes we have a submodule that will be shared with other projects and a core project that will use it
+The sample assumes we have a *subproject* that will be shared with other projects and a *core* project that will use it

-    shared_project
+    subproject
     └ app
     └ conf
     └ public